davidkorea/linux/5_linux_virtualization/012_k8s_basic.md

     ![](https://i.loli.net/2019/05/16/5cdd11a1f073128616.png)
 - **ReplicaSet**, **DaemonSe**t, and **Job controllers**
 - **Deployment controller
-  - The Deployment controller takes care of keeping the actual state of a deployment in sync with the desired state specified in the corresponding Deployment API object.
+  - The Deployment controller takes care of keeping the actual state of a deployment in sync with the desired state specified in the corresponding Deployment API object. a Deployment is backed by one or more ReplicaSets, which then create the actual pods.
 - **StatefulSet controller**
 - **Node controller**
   - Most resources belong to a specific namespace.
 When a Namespace resource is deleted, all the resources in that namespace must also be deleted.
 This is what the Namespace controller does.
 When it’s notified of the deletion of a Namespace object, it deletes all the resources belonging to the namespace through the API server